ramin0011/Judo-Xamarin/README.md

 - Improved error handling
 - Bug fixes
 - Fraud prevention features

-Due to industry-wide security updates, versions below 2.3.0 of this SDK will no longer be supported after 1st Oct 2016.
-For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/ "Security Blog").

 ####V2.2.0
 - Unification of Android SDK with Core Library